-The student failing to meet the above requirements will be continued on probation for a second quarter.
-In the event he does not meet requirements for candidacy at this time, he will be informed that no more graduate credit earned by him will be applicable to a master's degree.
+The student failing to meet the above requirements will be permitted to continue for a second quarter.
+In the event he does not meet requirements for candidacy at the end of the second quarter, no more graduate credit earned by him will be applicable to a master's degree.